 Queens Tourism Council: It’s In Queens!
 (March 14 through March 20)

-Published on March 12, 2013 · Filed Under Entertainment
+Published on March 12, 2013 · Filed Under Uncategorized

 Queens marks its spot at the center of world-class entertainment this week, as Cirque du Soleil will start a multi-week run in Citi Field.
 But the borough will also host world premieres of a play and a movie series, as well as 3-D movies, Flamenco, ballet, live music, magic and even specialty backgammon games.
 Here’s the rundown.

 - March 14, Totem by Cirque du Soleil, 8 pm, but runs until April 7.
 The circus traces the journey of the human species from its original amphibian state to its ultimate desire to fly.
 The characters evolve on a stage with an international cast of 52 from 19 different countries.
 Citi Field, 123-01 Roosevelt Ave., Flushing, www.cirquedusoleil.com, 718-507-6387.

 - March 15, After, 4 pm.
 Plus, March 16 at 8 pm, March 17 at 3 pm and March 19 at 4 pm.
 World premiere of a play about an Arab-American family in Brooklyn.
 Set in a family-owned bookstore, Tariq is a struggling high school student trying to find his voice in his family and surrounding community.
 With his only friend Amelia, he exploits his one talent: hacking the internet.
 When his cousin arrives in the U.S. under mysterious circumstances, her presence forces Tariq’s family to re-evaluate their fundamental ideas about generational differences, discrimination and truth. $10.
 York College Performing Arts Center, 94-45 Guy R. Brewer Blvd., Jamaica, www.york.cuny.edu, 718-262-3705.